alpe123/alpe/docs/sb/maps_w1.md

 [[toc]]

-This is first world, played from Journey Level 1 up to 15.
+This is the first world, played from Journey Level 1 up to 15.

 > [!NOTE]
 > The basic Green World maps don't include carrots for Mavis or tools for Bea and Tank.
 These tiles have been added in the [Green World Endgame maps](/sb/maps_w1e).